bkoz/tomcatbinbg/README.md

 oc logs bc/myapp -f
 ```

-Deploy green app into test.
+Deploy green app into test and wait for Catalina to start.
 ```
 oc deploy testing --latest
+oc logs dc/myapp -f
 ```

 Now re-tag the green app and deploy it to production.